outerbounds/metaflow-mpi/README.md

         # others:
             # current.mpi.run: matches mpirun command
             # current.mpi.cc: matches mpicc command
-            # current.mpi.broadcast_file: sends file from control to all others, such as compiled binary.
+            # current.mpi.broadcast_file: sends file from control to all others, such as a compiled binary.

         ...
     ...